-3. Focus on the basket... don't look at the ball or the flight of the ball.
+3. Focus on the basket.
+Don't look at the ball or the flight of the ball.
+Visualize a swished shot.

-4. Shoot with your right hand (right-handed players), and just use the left hand to help balance the ball.
-Release the ball from your fingertips to get good backspin (rotation) on the ball.
+4. Shoot with your right hand only (right-handed players) - not two-handed.
+Use the left hand just to help balance the ball.
+Release the ball from your fingertips to get backspin (rotation) on the ball.

 6. Follow-through.
 Keep looking at the basket and hold your shooting hand in the "gooseneck", follow-through position until the ball goes through the net.

-Here's another game you can play, keeping track of your score each day.
+Here's another game, keeping track of your score each day.
 Shoot 25 free throws.
 Score a "swish" as two points, an "unswished" made shot as one point, and a miss as zero.
 A perfect score would be 50.
-See what your best score is by the end of the summer.
+Keep track of your personal best.